dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.76
+Ultimate Whitecream addon update	Version 1.1.77

-Fixed: xmoviesforyou (next page + categories)

-Added: Xozilla
+Fixed: Xtheatre

+Fixed: Pornhive

+Fixed: Xvideohits

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12